caring/go-packages/pkg/logging/README.md

-LOG_STREAM_MONITORING | The name of the kinesis stream where developer monitoring logs are piped through | "" Empty String LOG_STREAM_REPORTING | The name of the kinesis stream where business insight lgs are piped through | "" Empty String LOG_DISABLE_KINESIS | Boolean flag to disable out put to kinesis, generally only enabled in Prod | "TRUE"
+LOG_STREAM_MONITORING | The name of the kinesis stream where developer monitoring logs are piped through | "" Empty String LOG_STREAM_REPORTING | The name of the kinesis stream where business insight lgs are piped through | "" Empty String LOG_DISABLE_KINESIS | Boolean flag to disable out put to kinesis, generally only enabled in Prod | "TRUE" LOG_FLUSH_INTERVAL | If kinesis is enabled, this sets the number of seconds between buffer flushes for each underlying kinesis io stream | "10"
+LOG_BUFFER_SIZE | If kinesis is enabled, this sets the byte size of each of the kinesis io buffers | "262144" (256 * 1024)

 ### Usage